modmore/docs/en/02_ContentBlocks/v1.x/08_Snippets/01_cbGetFieldContent.md

 By default it will check the current resource, but with the `&resource` property you can also retrieve information from a different resource.

-**Note:** if you're using nested layouts, cbGetFieldContent does not currently retrieve data from within nested layouts.
+**Note:** if you're using nested layouts, cbGetFieldContent does not currently retrieve data from within those layouts.
+Only top-level fields are supported.

+[TOC]

 ## Snippet Usage